DASPRiD/Dash/README.md

 the config directory, which includes all factories which have to be registered.
 These factories assume that your container also supplies a config array via the name "config".
 For specific contents of it, refer to the examples below.

+Withint your application, you can easily retrieve the dependency config by instantiating `Dash\ConfigProvider`.
+Since it implements an __invoke() method, it can be used with config managers like expressive-config-manager.

 Route Configuration
 ===================